-She’s about to make one of the most important decisions of her life, and she knows nothing about you (or the other people she may be considering) apart from what’s inside your profile.
+She’s about to make one of the most important decisions of her life, and she knows nothing about you apart from what’s in your profile.

 When most people think of birthmothers or women who consider adoption for their baby, they have a skewed view of them based on stereotypes from the media or movies.

-The truth is every expectant parent is different and is looking for different things.
-That said, they do share some similarities.
+The truth is that while every expectant parent with an adoption plan is different and looks for different things, they do share some similarities.

-Here are three things that expectant parents look for when considering an adoptive parent profile.
+Here are three things that expectant parents with an adoption plan look for when considering an adoptive parent profile.

-1. What you’re like as an individual and a couple.
+1. They want to know what you’re like as individuals and a couple.

 And when we say this, we mean what you’re really like as a person and a couple.

 Some couples and individuals go out of their way to embellish their profile, falsely believing that if they don’t come across as perfect nobody will choose them.

 But expectant parents aren’t looking for perfection.
 So don’t feel pressured to convey that in your profile.
 It will only come back to haunt you.

 Think of your adoption profile as your calling card — your introduction for expectant parents.
 The reason they’re reading it is because they want to know what you’re like.